 Spirit and breath

-In Sanskrit, the word prana means energy, or life force, and it is also the same word used for breath.
-In China, qi has the same meaning.
+In Chinese traditions, qi has similar meanings.
 The Chinese system of conscious breathing is called qigong: qi, meaning “breath,” and gong, meaning “work.”

 In the book of Genesis, God breathes into Adam the breath of life, or his spirit.
 In John 20:22, the resurrected Christ appeared to his disciples and “breathed on them, and saith unto them, Receive ye the Holy Ghost.”
 Even the name, the Holy Spirit, could also be interpreted as the Holy Breath.